PlasmaPy/PlasmaPy/docs/contributing/pre-commit.rst

 automated fixes.
 The configuration for pre-commit is in
 |.pre-commit-config.yaml|_.

+.. _pre-commit-troubleshooting:

 Troubleshooting pre-commit failures
 ===================================

-Many common |pre-commit| test failures related to formatting can be automatically fixed by adding a comment on a pull request that says ``pre-commit.ci autofix`` (like in
+Many common |pre-commit| test failures related to formatting can be automatically fixed by adding a comment on a pull request that says ``pre-commit.ci autofix`` (like in `this comment
-`this comment
 <https://github.com/PlasmaPy/PlasmaPy/pull/1500#issuecomment-1216865989>`__).
-This comment will lead to a new commit to the pull request branch that applies the automatic fixes made by the different pre-commit hooks.
+This comment will produce a new commit that applies the automatic fixes made by the different pre-commit hooks.

 After doing this, please do a :bash:`git pull` in your clone of PlasmaPy's repository to pull back the auto fixes to your computer.